lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/2Dmaterials/carbonnanotube.rst

 .. container:: hatnote

-   In this tutorial, the breaking of the bonds pf a carbon nanotube under extreme deformation is simulated.
+   In this tutorial, the breaking of the bonds of a carbon nanotube under extreme deformation is simulated.

+   The main aspect of this tutorial is that a reactive force field (airebo) is used.
+   This force field allows one to simulate the formation and breaking of chemical bonds between the atoms of a structure.

 .. figure:: ../figures/carbonnanotube/cnt_dark.png
     :alt: carbon nanotube image in vacuum